Riskin' It All

-Riskin' It All is the fourth studio album by Danish rock band D-A-D. It was released on 10 October 1991 in Denmark by Medley Records and internationally in early 1992 by Warner Bros.
+Riskin' It All is the fourth studio album by Danish rock band D-A-D, released on 10 October 1991 in Denmark by Medley Records and internationally in early 1992 by Warner Bros.
 The international edition includes a new rendition of the band's classic "I Won't Cut My Hair" as a bonus track.

 Riskin' It All sold 450,000 copies worldwide, including 130,000 in Denmark.
 In the US, the album sold 60,000 copies.
 As a result, Warner Bros. decided not to extend their international contract with the band.

 Critical reception

 Billboard's reviewer left moderately positive review on this album.
 As per him the "biggest" problem of Riskin' It All were "Berlitz School lyrics, which range from silly to maddeningly dopey".

 Awards

 At the 1992 Danish Music Awards, the album won the Best Heavy Rock Album of the Year award, and the music video for "Bad Craziness" won the Best Danish Music Video of the Year award.
 Furthermore, producer Nikolaj Foss won the Best Danish Producer of the Year award for Riskin' It All.

 At the 1991 GAFFA Awards, the album received awards for Album of the Year, Band of the Year and Music Video of the Year ("Bad Craziness").